track02/FlagIt/README.md

 ### Chromium

-Only available via repo - download and load the Chrome Build folder as an addon
+Only available via repo - download and load the manifest inside the Chrome Build folder.

 ## TODO
 - Investigate chrome packaging process - stripping polyfill?
 - loading images from external source (e.g. this github page) instead of bundling with addon
 - world map with toggling countries
+- total counter for each page / percentage for collected flags

 ## Other